214 Lewis Dyson

 214 Lewis Dyson was nearly 31 years old and was born in Huddersfield Yorkshire England.
 He had worked for a large UK engineering company, Woodhouse and Mitchell for 5 years.

-He attested as being a single man, but later declared he was married to Effie Stewart living at Milsons Point Sydney.
-Lewis was an engineer and draughtsman and also had 5 years experience in charge of field works in China, and had been working in Leeton, NSW presumably involved with the NSW Governments Irrigation works programs.
+Lewis was an engineer and draughtsman, having been in charge of field works in China for five years, and was now working in Leeton, country NSW, presumably involved with the NSW Governments Irrigation works programs.

 “I was shot while getting a box of biscuits, along with another chap, up to our men, who were working a few yards behind the firing line.
 Three of us started to climb the hill with it, but one was shot and his leg broken, and we nearly suffered a like fate in taking him down.
 On leaving us one of his stretcher-bearers was killed.
 Afterwards we lay behind a bank, and looked at the box, which was being fired at under the impression that someone was behind it.
 We had a smoke, and finally decided that as the company had nothing to eat that day, excuses would not be accepted.
 We got it away all right, and were resting in the bush, when we noticed bullets were hitting the bush, so pushed on to find the safest way to the top, while my partner took cover.
 I went down, and somebody got me into a dug-out and patched me up,………..”